 To do this you need make a small interfacing board with stripboard or perf-board which has a 6 pin socket at on end and a 4 pin pin-header at the other end with the following connections:

 Firstly ignore the key and state pins (the 2 outside ones) on the HC05.

 VCC on the HC05 connect to the 5V end pin on the pin header.

 Ground on the HC05 connects to Gnd third pin on the pin header.

 TX on the HCO5 connects to the RX 2nd pin on the pin header.

 RX on the HC05 connects to the junction of 2 resistors one of which (1K ohm) goes to TX the 1st pin on the pin header and the other resistor (2k ohms) goes to ground.

-- Having connected the interface board and connected it to the robot and the HC05 you need to pair it with your PC using the Bluetooth connection settings program on your PC.
+4. Having connected the interface board and connected it to the robot (if using the original main board) and plugged in the HC05 the right way round so that the 5V and ground pins match up, you need to pair it with your PC using the Bluetooth connection settings program on your PC.
 Then you need to connect to it from the PC using a comms app which could be a terminal emulator like PUTTY or you can use the PC app from UKMARSBOT Github as shown below, which allows you to monitor all the analogue and digital inputs set the motor speeds and read the wheel counters if you have encoders fitted.

 Please note that some cheap HC05 or equivalent modules are a bit tricky to get going and may need AT commands issued to them to set the correct speeds or other parameters.
 Look at the documentation that comes with the module or on the internet if you have problems.